 Jalâl ad-Dîn Rûmî, The Essence of the Real.
-Fîhi mâ fîhi (There is what is there), translation from the Persian, introduction and notes by Sergio Foti, revision by Gianpaolo Fiorentini, Turin, Libreria Editrice Psiche, 1995.
+Fîhi mâ fîhi (There is what there is), translation from Persian, introduction and notes by Sergio Foti, revision by Gianpaolo Fiorentini, Turin, Libreria Editrice Psiche, 1995.

 Jalàl àlDìn Rùmì, Mathnawì.
-The greatest mystical poem of humanity, 6 voll., Italian translation by Gabriele Mandel Khàn, vicar general for Italy of the Sufi Brotherhood Jerrahi Halveti, Milan, Bompiani.
+The greatest mystical poem of humanity, 6 vols., Translation into Italian by Gabriele Mandel Khàn, vicar general for Italy of the Sufi Brotherhood Jerrahi Halveti, Milan, Bompiani.

 Gialal ad-Din Rumi, Mystic Poems, Milan, Fabbri Publishers, 1997.
 Italian translations from French and English editions

 The song of the dervish.
 Parables of Sufi Wisdom, edited by Leonardo Vittorio Arena, Milan: Mondadori, 1993.
 Collection of stories from the Masnavi.

 Racconti sufi, edited by Massimo Jevolella, translation from the French by Barbara Brevi, Como, RED, 1995.